Applying for a hackney carriage or private hire vehicle licence

 To use a vehicle as a hackney carriage (taxi) or private hire vehicle within Dacorum, you must be granted a vehicle licence by us.
 This page sets out details of how applications can be made, and how we will consider and determine applications for licences.

 To ensure the suitability of vehicles for use as taxis or private hire vehicles, they must meet the criteria set out in our Taxi and private hire licensing policy (PDF 1.4MB).
 Before applying for a licence, you should check that the vehicle you intend to license satisfies these criteria.

-In particular, any new hackney carriage being licensed for the first time must be able to safely carry passengers in wheelchairs, having been designed and built for this purpose (existing licensed saloons and MPVs may be replaced with a non-wheelchair vehicle, providing the licence has been continuously maintained for non-accessible vehicles).
+In addition, any new hackney carriage being licensed for the first time must be able to safely carry passengers in wheelchairs, having been designed and built for this purpose (existing licensed saloons and MPVs may be replaced with a non-wheelchair vehicle, providing the licence has been continuously maintained for non-accessible vehicles).

 After-market modifications to vehicles are not permitted, unless they have been formally approved through an IVA test at a DVSA test station (known as a 'voluntary basic IVA test').

 If you are considering a vehicle that does not comply with the above criteria, we strongly recommend that you contact us to discuss your options before you make a commitment to purchase the vehicle.
 We accept no liability for losses arising as a result of the refusal of a licence application.

 Once the vehicle has satisfactorily completed both parts of the test, and we have seen evidence of an appropriate insurance policy, registration documents and fully completed application form, we will provide you with an online payment link to submit your payment.